 - Ask for a deal on multiple items.
 Hence, you might get a better price per product.

 - Name a price that is 20%-50% lower than the original price the shopkeeper suggested.
-After that, he probably will come back to you with a lower price.
+After that, he probably will come back to you at a lower price.
 That’s the moment when the real bargaining process begins.